carbon-language/carbon-lang/clang-tools-extra/docs/clang-rename.rst

   $ grep -FUbo 'foo' file.cpp

-The tool currently supports renaming actions inside a single Translation Unit only.
+The tool currently supports renaming actions inside a single translation unit only.
 It is planned to extend the tool's functionality to support multi-TU renaming actions in the future.